ssamsel/Zybook-Auto-Clicker/README.md

 1. Click start
 1. Click the menu to collapse it (optional)
 1. Increase the sleep parameter on future runs if you experience glitches or wrong answers
+1. Click stop to stop the auto-clicking for animations (optional)